NModlin/GremlinsAI_backend/README.md

 **✅ PRODUCTION READY** - All phases implemented and validated

-The gremlinsAI system has completed comprehensive end-to-end testing with **100% test pass rate** (25/25 tests).
-The system is ready for production deployment with all four phases working harmoniously:
+The gremlinsAI system has completed comprehensive end-to-end testing with **100% test pass rate** (34/34 tests).
+The system is ready for production deployment with all six phases working harmoniously:

 - **Phase 1**: Core agent engine with LangGraph ✅
 - **Phase 2**: Persistent conversation management ✅
 - **Phase 3**: Multi-agent architecture with CrewAI ✅
 - **Phase 4**: Document management and RAG capabilities ✅
+- **Phase 5**: Advanced orchestration and scalability ✅
+- **Phase 6**: API modernization and real-time communication ✅

-See [PRODUCTION_VALIDATION_REPORT.md](PRODUCTION_VALIDATION_REPORT.md) for detailed validation results.
+See [PHASE6_COMPLETE.md](PHASE6_COMPLETE.md) for detailed Phase 6 implementation and validation results.

 ## 🚀 Quick Start